NewPath-Consulting/Wild-Apricot-Press/README.md

 ### Create an Authorized Application in WildApricot

 WildApricot Press communicates with your WildApricot website via the WildApricot API using an "Authorized Application."
-To create a WildApricot authorized application, use the [WildApricot administrative settings to create a WordPress authorized application](https://gethelp.wildapricot.com/en/articles/199).
+To create a WildApricot authorized application, use the [WildApricot administrative settings to create a "Server application" authorized application](https://gethelp.wildapricot.com/en/articles/199).
+You should provide "Full access" to the authorized application to enable WildApricot Press to reading and write data into WildApricot.

  With your API key, client ID and client secret, navigate to WAP Settings > Authorization, and follow the instructions there to apply the WildApricot keys.

 ### Add API keys into WAP